Today’s Cubs Birthdays (May 15)

 Johnson was basically a career minor-leaguer.
 He played sixteen years in the minors and only had two small cups of coffee with the Cubs.
 He pitched well as a 28-year-old rookie in September of ’59, which led to a more extended shot the following season.
 He pitched out of the bullpen for seventeen games and registered an ERA of nearly 5.
 His big league career never made it into his 30s.

 Baecht was a pitcher who made it up to the Cubs for a brief stint in 1931.
 That was a year of great turmoil in the Cubs clubhouse.
-The manager (Rogers Hornsby) and slugger (Hack wilson) were hardly on speakng terms.
+The manager (Rogers Hornsby) and slugger (Hack Wilson) were hardly on speaking terms.
 Baecht kept his head down and pitched fairly well in 22 games.
 Ed’s problem was his command.
+His lifetime WHIP (Walks+Hits per Innings Pitched) was an astounding 1.73.

 Yerkes was a World Series hero immortalized in a poem by writer Grantland Rice, but that was before he came to the Cubs.
 He was a slick-fielding second baseman and clutch hitter for the Boston Red Sox in the American League, and then played in the Federal League and starred there as well.
 When Cubs manager Joe Tinker acquired him for the team’s inaugural season at Wrigley, he figured he had something special.
 But Yerkes didn’t do much for the Cubs and his big league career ended at the age of 28.
 The rest of his life was a struggle.
 His son died in childhood.
 His brother (another former big leaguer) killed himself.
 Yerkes stayed in baseball in the minor leagues, coaching and managing, finally ending his career as the freshman coach at Yale.